How to Write the Perfect Christmas Wish List

 This may seem obvious, but many people are so busy thinking about what they need, they forget to put wants on their list.
 So, take some time and think about things that you want, but wouldn’t buy for yourself.

-This could be a themed makeup pallet, some sports equipment, or the latest piece of tech.
+This could be a themed makeup pallet, some sports equipment, or the latest piece of tech, like the new iPhone, a laptop or airpods.
 If you’re having trouble thinking of wants, consider your hobbies and interests.

 Do you like to paint?
 Maybe you want a fancy easel or some new paints.